In Transit: The Route to Shangri-La Is Paved with Good Intentions

 “That doesn’t help me,” she said.

 Inside the hotel I asked the concierge for his help with the Italian.
-He confirmed that the card in the wallet said to call that number if the accompanying credit card was found, but he didn’t really speak Italian.
+He confirmed that the card in the wallet said to call that number if the accompanying credit card was found.

-He was nice enough to dial the number, to ask in Frenchified Italian if the person on the other end spoke French, and to hand me the phone.
+He was nice enough to dial the number, to ask in Frenchified Italian if the person on the other end spoke French.
+But then handed me the phone.

 I said, “Yes, I want to know what you can.”

-I decided to end the matter there for the evening and to take the wallet to my neighborhood police station in the morning.
+I hung up and decided to end the matter there for the evening.
+I would take the wallet to the polic station in the morning.

 © 2011, Gary Lee Kraut